Appearance

 - Component Forking: Clone and modify existing components to extend their functionality

-Using AI to Generate Components
+Using AI to generate components

-- Open the AI chat panel
+- Open AI chat and keep

 - Describe the component you want to create, including: